 Specific Needs in Business Requirements Documentation

-The requirements for a project listed in a BRD include an understanding of what the project is meant to achieve, what features it should have, the infrastructure requirements to develop the project, the budget costs involved, and the time needed to complete the work.
+The requirements for a project that are listed in a BRD include an understanding of what the project is meant to achieve, what features it should have, the infrastructure requirements to develop the project, the budget costs involved, and the time needed to complete the work.
+Like with the overview and background information mentioned above, make the descriptions of specific requirements both sufficiently detailed and clear enough to understand.

 What are the Benefits of Business Requirements Documentation?

-There are numerous benefits to using Business Requirement Documentation.
+There are numerous benefits to using business requirements documentation.
 These include:

-Most importantly, they establish timelines and budget expectations.
-By doing this, Business Requirements Documentation helps developers to get a better idea of what they have to work with and how long they should expect each stage of the work to take.
+Furthermore, they establish timelines and budget expectations.
+By doing this, business requirements documentation helps developers to get a better idea of what they have to work with and how long they should expect each stage of the work to take.
 It’s also helpful to list out any dependencies that may exist — for example, if you need an existing database integrated into the new website.

 All stakeholders contribute to the document’s creation.
 This includes individuals within the company who will use the software or website.
 In this way, each stakeholder can make sure their interests regarding the project are taken into account.
 This, in turn, makes it more likely that the project will ultimately benefit everyone.